Greenwood double helps Man Utd to 5-2 win over Bournemouth - WHIZ News

 With Fernandes also setting up two goals, the Portugal playmaker has six goals and five assists in nine league games since moving from Sporting Lisbon in January.

 A third straight victory, in which the team has scored at least three times in each game, maintained United’s push for Champions League qualification.
-Solskjaer’s side stayed three points behind third-place Leicester with five games remaining, with other Champions League contenders Chelsea and Wolverhampton playing later Saturday.
+Solskjaer’s side stayed three points behind third-place Leicester and two behind fourth-place Chelsea with five games remaining, with both of United’s rivals also winning Saturday.

 “Confidence is sky high,” Solskjaer said.
 “You get energy and confidence by performances and results and we are getting that at the minute.